My Services

 Anne has eight years experience as an FDR Provider.
 In that period she has handled all sorts of disputes regarding the care of children when relationships have broken down.
 She feels it is an honour to support people to find answers to their disputes that are in the best interests of the children.

 She has a very caring approach to her work, in that she genuinely cares for people's wellbeing.
-She prefers to empower parents by walking alongside them, to support them to find their own answers to their conflict/disputes.
+She prefers to empower parents by walking alongside them, working together, to support them to find their own answers to their conflict/disputes.

 Anne has several years experience in family law including acting as counsel for the child, divorces, separation agreements, care of children and contact, and matrimonial (relationships) property agreements.